priya-490/About-me/README.md

 # About-me
-This is a simple quiz application about me.
+This is a simple quiz application about me developed using HTML ,CSS and Javascript.